 Many symptoms of COVID-19 and influenza overlap, here's how to spot the differences.

-Could diarrhea and other gastrointestinal issues be the first signs of the novel coronavirus, also known as COVID-19?
+Could diarrhea and other gastrointestinal issues be the first signs of coronavirus?

 The loss of the ability to smell or taste could be a sign that an individual has coronavirus, according to a recent report.